Q1: What's a center part hairstyle?+

 Q6: Is the center part in style for 2026?+

-Yes — modern center parts dominated 2026 alongside their longer curtains-cut cousins.
+Yes — modern center parts is one of the leading cuts in 2026 alongside their longer curtains-cut cousins.
 The shorter modern variation was the breakout style.

 Q7: How long does my hair need for a center part?+